AP Explains: The fuss over Trump and the Johnson Amendment

 The IRS has not been particularly aggressive in enforcing the law.
 Revoking a religious organization’s tax exemption risks accusations that the government is crushing religious freedom.
 But the fact it possesses that power has kept interference in partisan politics in check, as the law’s supporters see it, and represents government overreach in the mind of critics.

-Lisa Runquist, a California attorney who specializes in nonprofit and religious tax law, said it is a law with a lot of gray area, but she counsels clients to stay on the safe side of it.
+Lisa Runquist, a California lawyer who specializes in nonprofit and religious tax law, said it is a law with a lot of gray area, but she counsels clients to stay on the safe side of it.
 “Do you want to be the test case that goes forward?” she said she asks them.

 WHAT A VIOLATION LOOKS LIKE